By Sarah Major

 And most importantly, would they know your brand truths?

-As often happens with successful, growing companies, brand truths get misplaced along the way as employees come and go, and as small, local facilities become multiple, specialized facilities around the world.
+As often happens with successful, growing companies, brand truths and brand stories get misplaced along the way as employees come and go, and as small, local facilities become multiple, specialized facilities around the world.
 Unfortunately, forgetting brand truths can also mean forgetting what makes a brand truly great, those unique brand characteristics that set an extraordinary brand apart from an ordinary brand.

 To create brand truths, a clear understanding of a range of product elements is imperative.
 Here are four to consider.